-Designed by Giovanni Michelotti, the Triumph Herald first emerged onto the scene in 1959.
-With two doors and a modest engine, this sleek little car was designed as a space-efficient run-around, and marketed as a new experience in motoring.
+Designed by Italian Giovanni Michelotti, the Triumph Herald first emerged onto the scene in 1959, produced by Standard-Triumph in Coventry.
+With two doors and a modest engine, this sleek little car was designed as a space-efficient run-around, and marketed as “a new experience in motoring”.

 In October 1967 the range was updated again for the London Motor Show with the 13/60 model which had a restyled bonnet similar to the Triumph Vitesse.
 It also had a larger engine size of 1296cc with a Stromberg CD-150 carburettor, providing much improved performance with 61 bhp.